SuperNEMO-DBD/Falaise/programs/flreconstruct/README.rst

 What's Here
 ===========

-The main application for reconstruction of raw data from SuperNEMO.
+The main  application for  reconstruction of  real or  simulation data from  SuperNEMO.
 It takes  input  from  the detector/simulation  and outputs reconstructed events.
 Any code specific to the reconstruction application goes here as well.

 How to Use It
 =============